filekit-co/wikitoday-front/src/lib/data/2023-08-04/Saemangeum-Jamboree-/EN-US.md

 ---
 title: 'Saemangeum Jamboree Faces Serious Issues Due to Lack of Preparation'
-description: 'The 'World Jamboree 2023' event in Saemangeum, South Korea is facing significant challenges due to a lack of preparation.
+description: 'The ''World Jamboree 2023'' event in Saemangeum, South Korea is facing significant challenges due to a lack of preparation.
 More than 1,000 people have already fallen ill, and the event has been criticized for inadequate safety measures.
 Minister of the Interior and Safety Lee Sang-min is being held accountable for the disastrous situation.
 Find out more about the difficulties faced by the Jamboree and the concerns raised by participants.'
 category: 'World/International'
 keywords: '잼버리,잼버리 대회,새만금,새만금 잼버리,잼버리 여가부'
 date: '2023-08-04'